 This makes UVC light a potent substitute to chemical disinfection.
 Germicidal light is employed in a lot of disinfection procedures, including medical laboratories and hospitals.
 It’s also applied to purify drinking water and other liquids created in food processing.

-It’s becoming a popular choice to freshen air in houses in Suffolk/Nassau County.
+It’s becoming a popular choice to freshen air in houses in Long Island.
 That’s because it can also eliminate frequent indoor contaminants like mold, mildew and bacteria.
 This is an additional benefit if someone in your household has seasonal allergies or asthma.

 Using Germicidal UV Light in Your Home